christian-posta/devnation-fabric8-cdelivery/instructions.md

 * Ope a terminal and change to quickstart fabric8 project
 * Check that you use maven 3.2.5 to do the build
+* Depending of the version used by the project, build accordingly the project (2.2.0, ...)

 ```
 mvn clean install -Papps -DskipTests=true